RapidSoftwareSolutions/Marketplace-Basecamp3-Package/README.md

 | content      | String| Body of the document.
 | status       | String| Set to `active` to publish immediately.

-## Basecamp3.updateSingleDocument
+## Basecamp3.updateSingleDocumentTitle
-Allows changing the title and content of the document with an ID of `documentId` in the Basecamp with ID `basecampId`.
+Allows changing the title of the document with an ID of `documentId` in the Basecamp with ID `basecampId`.

 | Field        | Type  | Description
 |--------------|-------|----------